zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec05.md

 * Zone: "no-response-1.dnssec05.xa."
   * No response at all from ns1.
-  * Response from ns2 does not hav the AA bit set.
+  * Response from ns2 does not have the AA bit set.

 ### NO-RESPONSE-2
 No valid response from any of the servers.